Cirkit Designer Logo

 Pin Configuration and Descriptions

 The RoboClaw 2x15A Motor Controller features multiple connectors for power, motor outputs, and communication.
-Below is a summary of the key pin configurations:
+Below is a detailed description of the pin configuration:

 Power and Motor Connections